steved/kubewire/README.md

 Optional arguments allow targeting of namespaces (`-n`), containers (`-c`).

-When `proxy` exits, created Kubernetes resources such as services or network policies will not be deleted to allow for easier resumption of an existing session.
+By default, when `proxy` exits, Kubernetes resources that were created, such as services or network policies, will not be deleted.
+This allows for easier resumption of an existing session.
-Resources will be removed at exit with `--keep-resources=false` is passed.
+If `--keep-resources=false` is passed, resources will be removed at exit.

 Once connected, access Kubernetes cluster resources directly.
 Including the K8s API:
 ```